otherjoel/try-pollen/README.md

 So far I’ve added two minor markup innovations to this project:

- 1. A `◊verse` tag for poetry: This is one example of any area that Markdown does not (and likely will never) address properly.
+ 1. A `◊verse` tag for poetry: This is one example of an area that Markdown does not (and likely will never) address properly.
 By using this tag I can output the exact HTML markup I need, which I can then style with CSS to center based on the width of the longest line.
 In LaTeX/PDF, this tag also automatically replaces double-spaces with `\vin` to indent lines.

  2. An `◊index-entry` tag: Intended to mark passages of text for inclusion in a book-style index.
 A separate page, `bookindex.html`, iterates through the pagetree, gathers up all of these entries and displays them in alphabetical order, grouped by heading.
 (Basically just like the index at the back of any serious book you have on your shelf.)
 This is another example of something that would be impossible in Markdown.
 Of course, on the web, this is something of an anachronism: it would probably be better for the reader to have a normal search form to use.
 However, besides serving as an illustration, this tag will allow for effortless inclusion of an index when I add support for this in LaTeX/PDF.